Laufire/js-utils/ReadMe.md

 * Pre-release

-	* Audit the packages.

 	* Update the packages.

-	* Support at least the last four LTS vesrions of Node JS.
+	* Support at least the last four LTS versions of Node JS.

 	* Use module alias instead of relative path.